NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-basics.md

 The zero frequency DMD mode is the background portion of the scene.
 The scene can be segmented into background (static) and foreground (moving) by simply subtracting the background from the current frame.
-What remains is the moving part of the scene.
+What remains is the moving portions of the current frame.

 Note that because frequency information loses meaning when modeling impulse changes with a fourier series, the key insight here is not what specific frequencies are found in the data, but the separation of the zero frequency mode versus all the other modes.

+There isn't information in the harmonic frequencies or modes that offers insight into the direction or speed a group of pixels are visually moving on screen.
+All we know is the fourier series approximation to each individual pixel as it changes over time.

 ## Consider a moving camera